junxit/us-congress-bills-110/bill.md

 - Whereas hydrocephalus affects an estimated 1,000,000 Americans;
 - Whereas 1 or 2 in every 1,000 babies are born with hydrocephalus;
 - Whereas over 375,000 older Americans have hydrocephalus, which often goes undetected or is misdiagnosed as dementia, Alzheimer’s disease, or Parkinson’s disease;
-- Whereas, with appropriate diagnosis and treatment, people with hydrocephalus are able to live full and productive lives;
+- Whereas with appropriate diagnosis and treatment, people with hydrocephalus are able to live full and productive lives;
 - Whereas the standard treatment for hydrocephalus was developed in 1952, and carries multiple risks including shunt failure, infection, and overdrainage;
 - Whereas there are fewer than 10 centers in the United States specializing in the treatment of adults with normal pressure hydrocephalus;
-- Whereas, each year, the people of the United States spend in excess of $1,000,000,000 to treat hydrocephalus;
+- Whereas each year, the people of the United States spend in excess of $1,000,000,000 to treat hydrocephalus;
 - Whereas a September 2005 conference sponsored by 7 institutes of the National Institutes of Health—“Hydrocephalus: Myths, New Facts, Clear Directions”—resulted in efforts to initiate new, collaborative research and treatment efforts; and
 - Whereas the Hydrocephalus Association is one of the Nation’s oldest and largest patient and research advocacy and support networks for individuals suffering from hydrocephalus: Now, therefore, be it